hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ### A Simple Fix for a Common Problem

-- If your upstream has some stupid commits you want to eliminate because they were pulls or pushes after you made changes to SWC.
+If your upstream has some stupid commits you want to eliminate because they were pulls or pushes absentmindedly done on your gh-pages branch.
 - First make your LOCAL repo up to date as specified above, then run this command:

 `$ git push -f upstream gh-pages`